lasthead0/ioBroker.xiaomi-gateway3/README.md

 <!-- [![NPM](https://nodei.co/npm/iobroker.xiaomi-gateway3.png?downloads=true)](https://nodei.co/npm/iobroker.xiaomi-gateway3/) -->

-## Early Alpha version

-For now adapter is in very early development.
-- scanty documentation (but it will be supplemented)
-- supports only Zigbee devices (and tests needed)
-- ...

-## Thanks
-Big part of code is based on [AlexxIT](https://github.com/AlexxIT) project [XiaomiGateway3](https://github.com/AlexxIT/XiaomiGateway3)

 ## Xiaomi-gateway3 ioBroker adapter

 This adapter allow ioBroker to communicate with Xiaomi Gateway 3 and use it to control Xiaomi devices.
 Adapter communicates with gateway over MQTT protocol (it connects to build-in MQTT broker).
 However you have to pair your gateway and devices by Mi Home (Cloud).

+## Early version

+Adapter is in development stage, for now.
+But already has ready to go functionality.

+For successful adapter development it needs community help mostly in tests adapter and devices.

+## Thanks
+Big part of code is based on and rewrote from [AlexxIT](https://github.com/AlexxIT) project [XiaomiGateway3](https://github.com/AlexxIT/XiaomiGateway3)

 ## Hardware and limits